Skip to main content

 The initiative draws on experience WWF has in assessing natural capital in other regions of the world and within Myanmar.
 WWF and its partners are using the assessments to highlight the need for integrating ecosystem services into the planning for a major road in the Tanintharyi region of Myanmar that will bisect the largest intact forest in Southeast Asia and one of the largest tiger landscapes in Asia.

 Since opening its office in Myanmar a year ago, WWF has been supporting the country to become a model for sustainable development.
-WWF, for example, has trained government staff in Myanmar in how to use the natural capital assessment tool, called InVEST and developed by the Natural Capital Project.
+WWF, for example, has trained government staff in Myanmar in how to use the natural capital assessment tool, called InVEST and developed by the Natural Capital Alliance.